Nick088Official/AI-DRM-Inspector/README.md

 *   **`GROQ_API_KEY`**: Create an account and get your key from the [GroqCloud Console](https://console.groq.com/keys).
 *   **`GOOGLE_SEARCH_API_KEY`** & **`SEARCH_ENGINE_ID`**:
     1. Create a project in the [Google Cloud Console](https://console.cloud.google.com/).
-    2. Enable the **Custom Search API** for your project.
-    3. Under "Credentials", create an API key.
+    3. Go to the [Programmable Search Engine control panel](https://programmablesearchengine.google.com/controlpanel/all) to create a new search engine.
+    4. Get your API key via "Programmatic Access".
 This will be your `GOOGLE_SEARCH_API_KEY`.
-    4. Go to the [Programmable Search Engine control panel](https://programmablesearchengine.google.com/controlpanel/all) to create a new search engine.
-    5. In the setup, under "Sites to search", add the following URLs to ensure focused and relevant results:
+    5. Under "Sites to search", add the following URLs to ensure focused and relevant results:
         *   `store.steampowered.com/app/*`
         *   `store.steampowered.com/curator/44556220-DRM-Checker/*`
         *   `store.steampowered.com/curator/38523697-DRM-FREE-GAMES/*`